 - Continually improve the product

-Product research goes hand-in-hand with market research, which identifies a product’s target audience, develops typical buyer personas, and analyzes purchasing behavior.
+Product research goes hand-in-hand with market research, which identifies a product’s target customer, develops typical buyer personas, and analyses purchasing behavior.
 It helps you make informed decisions.

 Why is product research important?

 A product idea can be brilliant, but if nobody wants to buy it, there’s no market for it.

 Product research will tell you that.
 Similarly, a product is only worth what people are willing to pay for it, and you’ll be able to set a product price accordingly.

 And if your competitors are doing better than you, you need to find out why, identify any gaps that they’ve missed and uncover emerging trends so you can get ahead.

 Sure, you can start your research online.
 Amazon, review sites, and social media, will give you an idea of what’s out there and how buyers react to products, but if you want to dig deeper and own your research — you need to invest in user experience (UX) research.